-Currently the Institute has 9 PhD students who are the recipients of ILWS scholarships.
+Currently, the Institute has 9 PhD students who are recipients of ILWS scholarships.

-Liz Znidersic, a CSU Masters graduate and a DE student from Tasmania is supervised by Professor David Watson and co-supervised by Professor John Woinarski from Charles Darwin University.
-Her research is contributing to the ARC Discovery Project Bio-Acoustic Observatory : Engaging Birdwatchers to Monitor Biodiversity by Collarboratively Collecting and Analysing Big Audio Data.
-She is looking at the detectability of cryptic birds (Lewin's rail and other rail species) to assist with conservation/management options.
+Liz Znidersic, graduated in 2019.
+She was supervised by Professor David Watson and co-supervised by Professor John Woinarski from Charles Darwin University.
+Her research contributed to the ARC Discovery Project Bio-Acoustic Observatory : Engaging Birdwatchers to Monitor Biodiversity by Collaboratively Collecting and Analysing Big Audio Data.
+She looked at the detectability of cryptic birds (Lewin's rail and other rail species) to assist with conservation/management options.
 This project is aligned with the Biodiversity Conservation research theme.

-Jenny Woods is supervised by A/Prof Jonathon Howard, Dr Ndungi wa Mungai and Dr Karen Bell.
-She is looking at the issue of flooding in North Wagga Wagga.
-Her topic is "Community spirit: the missing link for flood recovery".
-Her research is aligned with Rural and Regional Communities research theme.
+Jenny Woods graduated in 2017 and was supervised by Dr Jonathon Howard, Dr Ndungi wa Mungai and Dr Karen Bell.
+She looked at the issue of flooding in North Wagga Wagga.
+Her topic was "Community spirit: the missing link for flood recovery" Her research was aligned with Rural and Regional Communities research theme.

 Abbie Spiers began her PhD in July 2011, with supervisors Prof Max Finlayson and A/Prof Rosy Black.
 Her topic is 'An exploration of community perceptions about wetland health in New Zealand'.
 Her research was aligned with the Sustainable Water SRA.
-(She submitted September 2016)
+Abbie graduated in 2017.

 Manu Saunders began her PhD in March 2010 under principal supervisor A/Prof Gary Luck.
 Her topic was "Wild pollinator communities of native woodlands and commercial almond plantations in a semi-arid Australian landscape: Implications for conservation of insects and ecosystem services".
 Manu graduated in 2014.